March 31, 2017

 - Shipping or taking pathogens and/or toxins abroad in order to conduct research in another country.

 Doing Business with International Partners

 3.7 USC is committed to expanding its global presence through activities like international student recruitment and learning and research opportunities that take place abroad.
-The Office of the Vice President for Strategic and Global Initiatives must approve all initiatives that involve establishment of an overseas physical presence or international research partnership with any overseas university, institution, or governmental entity, excluding sponsored research agreements and technology licenses.
+The Office of the Vice President for Strategic and Global Initiatives must approve all initiatives that involve establishment of an overseas presence or international partnership with any overseas university, institution, or governmental entity, excluding sponsored research agreements and technology licenses.